department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

  </li>
 </ol>

+**Note:** Only the National Cemetery Administration (NCA) can inscribe a memorial item.
+This is to protect the condition and consistency of memorial items.
+We don't allow private or local contractors to inscribe memorial items.

 ##### Need help?

 Get help applying for a headstone, marker, niche cover, or medallion by calling <a href="tel:+8006976947">1-800-697-6947</a>.